serjb9/SimpleLogAnalysisTool/README.md

 # SimpleLogAnalysisTool
-A tool allows to scan a directory for applicable pattern with some custom filter and grouping and produces output after scanning.
+The tool allows to scan a directory for applicable pattern with some custom filter and grouping and produces output after scanning.

 ------------